-Property inspections are an essential part of being a landlord and are typically carried out quarterly.
-During the property inspection, you should be looking out for any health and safety issues.
+Property inspections are essential to ensuring that your property is safe for your tenants and are typically carried out quarterly.
+During the property inspection, you should be looking out for any health and safety issues, such as:

-This can be pretty dangerous and is easily overlooked by tenants.
-It is also easier to deal with damp and mould if you spot the problem early.
+Damp and mould can be severe health risks and are easily overlooked by tenants.
+It is much easier to deal with damp and mould if you address the problem early.

 Check that your tenants keep landings and stairways clear of obstacles so they can easily escape in case of a fire.

-Check for overflowing bins and rubbish in the garden as this could encourage rats or mice.
+Check for overflowing bins and rubbish in the garden, which could encourage rats, mice or other pests.

-If you are a London landlord looking for guidance and assistance in letting property in London, contact Plaza Estates, and we'll be happy to assist you.
+If you are a London landlord looking for guidance on complying with safety check requirements and other legal obligations for letting property in London, contact Plaza Estates, and we'll be happy to assist you.